 When there are patches of hair loss, the hair often grows back within one year.
 Though the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.

 Sometimes the fingernails and toenails look as if a pin had made many tiny dents in them.
 They may also look like sandpaper.

 Alopecia areata is diagnosed through a medical history and physical exam.
 Your doctor will ask you questions about your hair loss, look at the pattern of your hair loss, and check your scalp.
 And the doctor may tug gently on a few hairs or pull some out.

 - Hair analysis.
-Your doctor will take a sample of your hair and look at it under a microscope.
-A scalp sample is also sometimes taken.
+Your doctor will take a sample of your hair and look at it with a small hand-held microscope called a dermatoscope.
+A scalp biopsy is also sometimes taken.

 - Blood tests.
-This includes testing for a specific condition, such as an overactive or underactive thyroid gland hyperthyroidism or hypothyroidism).
+This includes testing for a specific condition, such as a thyroid problem.
+This condition is often linked to thyroid issues.

 How is alopecia areata treated?

-Because hair usually grows back within a year, you may decide not to treat alopecia areata.
+Because hair usually grows back within a year, you may decide not to treat alopecia areata with medicines.